Banks

 • You need to provide this nine-digit number when you file taxes to receive a tax refund in the form of a direct deposit.

 • If you decide to send money from your account to another person’s account in a different bank.
-The same goes for money transfer requests, as you need to provide an individual with your routing number.
+The same goes for money transfer requests.

 • Setting up a direct deposit or recurring bill payments.

-• Another important use of a routing number is for connecting your bank account, either to an accounting software or a payment app.
+• Another important use of a routing number is for connecting your bank account to third-party software or apps.

 • Business owners also have to use routing numbers to open online stores and set up business websites so they can accept payments from clients.